kunknown/serverless-user-service/README.md

   - Default output format [None]: json
 5. Extract the downloaded DynamoDB local (.zip or similar) file in the `dynamodb-local` folder.
 6. Start local DynamoDB using `npm run db:local`.
-  - Then open a new shell or terminal window and create a new table using `npm run db:create-table`.
+  - Then open a new terminal window and create a new table using `npm run db:create-table`.
   - Check whether the `users` table has been created using `npm run db:list-tables`.

 ## Deployment
 1. Deploy to your AWS using `npm run deploy`.
+  - When asked to login/register or enter your license keys, select `Login/Register`.
+  - Once redirected to a page on a browser, log into your AWS account.
+  - After successful login, go back to the terminal and wait for the deployment confirmation.

 ## Local Testing
 1. Switch to the "users" folder using `cd ./users/`.